digital wet signature Main illustration for Malbek blog

 An electronic signature is a broad term that encompasses any electronic means of signifying agreement or approval on a document.
 This can include typing a name at the end of an email, checking a box on a web form, or even a scanned image of a handwritten signature.
 Electronic signatures are legally binding in most countries, as long as they meet certain requirements, such as demonstrating intent and consent.

-The widespread adoption of electronic and digital signatures has been facilitated by the development of legal frameworks that grant them the same legal standing as wet signatures.
+The development of legal frameworks that grant them the same legal standing as wet signatures has facilitated the adoption of electronic and digital signatures.
 In the United States, the Electronic Signatures in Global and National Commerce Act (ESIGN) and the Uniform Electronic Transactions Act (UETA) have played a crucial role in this regard.

 The ESIGN Act, passed in 2000, established that electronic signatures and records are legally valid and enforceable in interstate and foreign commerce.
 This act ensures that a contract or signature cannot be denied legal effect solely because it is in electronic form.